argentsea/docfx/tutorials/Querying/batches.md

 ### The Shard Batch

-The `ShardBatch` can execute a query and return a Model result (using the Mapper), a ShardKey, a ShardChild, or a list of ShardKeys or ShardChilds.
-For example, a batch that inserts records with identity columns might need to return the ShardKey(s) or ShardChild(s) containing the identifiers of the newly inserted records.
-You can use `ShardKey`, `ShardChild` for a single record key result, or `List<ShardKey>`, `List<ShardChild>`, `IList<ShardKey>` and `IList<ShardChild>` for a multi-record key result.
+The `ShardBatch` can execute a query and return a Model result (using the Mapper), a ShardKey or a list of ShardKeys.
+For example, a batch that inserts records with identity columns might need to return the ShardKey(s) containing the identifiers of the newly inserted records.
+You can use `ShardKey` for a single record key result, or `List<ShardKey>` or `IList<ShardKey>` for a multi-record key result.

 The `ShardBatch` has two generic parameters.
 The first is the ubiquitous shard id type; the second is the return type.